-If you are in the U.S. with TPS and wish to travel abroad, this article can help you learn how to apply for a travel document.
-(For information about how to obtain TPS in the first place, see Nolo’s article “Temporary Protected Status (TPS): How to Apply.”)
+If you are in the U.S. with TPS and wish to travel abroad, this article can help you learn how to safely do so.
+(For information about how to obtain TPS in the first place, see Temporary Protected Status (TPS): How to Apply.)

-If you have TPS and wish to return to the U.S. after traveling abroad, you need approval from U.S. Citizenship and Immigration Services (USCIS).
-To apply for this permission, complete and file Form I-131, Application for Travel Document.
-If approved, you will receive a travel document known as "Advance Parole."
+If approved, you will receive what's known as a "Form I-512T, Authorization for Travel by a Noncitizen to the United States," formerly known as "Advance Parole."
 This document will allow you to travel abroad and to return to the U.S. within the time period for which you are authorized.
 This permit is often authorized for multiple reentries, but you can remain outside the U.S. for only a total of 90 days.

-For more information about how to complete form I-131, see Nolo’s article entitled “Filling Out Form I-131 for Advance Parole.”
+For more information about how to complete the required form, see Filling Out Form I-131 for Advance Parole.

-For example, if you must soon renew your TPS status or if your TPS is scheduled to expire in the near future, it is probably best to wait until you update your immigration status before you travel.
-It is possible to miss important information from USCIS about your status or other applications you have filed during the time that you are outside the United States.
+For example, if the time is coming to renew your TPS status or if your TPS is scheduled to expire in the near future, it's probably best to wait until you update your immigration status before you travel.
+Otherwise, you might miss important information from USCIS about your status or other applications you've filed during your time outside the United States.
 For example, many TPS designees also have pending applications for asylum or permanent residence.